 Confidential information often overlaps with other intellectual property rights to protect information owned by third parties and knowledge-based assets.

-We've represented business to recover from breaches of confidence by:
+We've confidentiality lawyers that have represented companies to recover from breaches of confidence by:

 - senior and junior employees taking customer lists and computer source code to set up new businesses